Political views of J. K. Rowling: Reactions

 Within days of the publication of Rowling's 2020 essay, Daniel Radcliffe, who portrayed the titular character in the Harry Potter film series, voiced his support of transgender people, and stating his own belief that trans women are women.
 Other actors of the Wizarding World franchise who either criticised her views directly or spoke out in support of trans rights include Emma Watson, Eddie Redmayne, Rupert Grint, Bonnie Wright, and Katie Leung.
 Stephen Fry, who narrated the Harry Potter audiobooks, has said Rowling may have been "radicalised by TERFs" and "the vitriol that is thrown at her" and that, as a result, she had said "things that are inflammatory and contemptuous, mocking and add[ing] to a terribly distressing time for trans people".
 A public backlash to Rowling's Twitter interactions also saw calls for her "cancellation" and to ignore her opinions.

 Some actors in the Wizarding World franchise have come to Rowling's defence.
-Helena Bonham Carter, Robbie Coltrane, and Ralph Fiennes spoke out in support of Rowling.
-Actress Noma Dumezweni initially expressed support for Rowling but rescinded this following backlash.
+Helena Bonham Carter, Robbie Coltrane and Ralph Fiennes spoke out in support of Rowling.
+The actress Noma Dumezweni initially expressed support for Rowling but rescinded this following backlash.
 Evanna Lynch initially criticised Rowling's views but later condemned the intense backlash against her.
-Other performers and activists have supported Rowling and condemned comments against her, including Julie Bindel, Dave Chappelle, and Kathleen Stock.
-Conversely, others, including David Tennant, Pedro Pascal, Charlotte Clymer, and Nicola Coughlan, have criticised Rowling over her comments on transgender people.
-Former British prime minister Tony Blair expressed his belief in 2021 that Labour could not win a general election if it "looked askance" at Rowling's views on transgender people, calling for open debate on the issue.
+Other performers and activists have supported Rowling and condemned comments against her, including Julie Bindel, Dave Chappelle and Kathleen Stock.
+Conversely, others, including David Tennant, Pedro Pascal, Charlotte Clymer and Nicola Coughlan, have criticised Rowling over her comments on transgender people.
+The former prime minister Tony Blair expressed his belief in 2021 that Labour could not win a general election if it "looked askance" at Rowling's views on transgender people, calling for open debate on the issue.

 The reaction of Warner Bros.
 Entertainment was measured, but increasingly stressed the collaborative nature of the Harry Potter brand.
 Warner Bros and Universal Studios Parks & Resorts released statements in June 2020, emphasising their prioritisation of LGBTQ inclusion and diversity, but did not directly mention Rowling or her comments.
-In June 2020, the Equality Act was blocked in the U.S. Senate.
-Republican senator James Lankford cited Rowling's essay as part of his reasoning for opposing the bill.
+In June 2020 the Equality Act was blocked in the United States Senate.
+The Republican Party senator James Lankford cited Rowling's essay as part of his reasoning for opposing the bill.
 Four authors resigned in protest from the Blair Partnership, Rowling's literary agency, after the company refused to issue a public statement of support for trans rights, saying that "freedom of speech can only be upheld if the structural inequalities that hinder equal opportunities for underrepresented groups are challenged and changed."